Mrs Annette Daly

-Careers and Employability (Academic Registry)
+Careers Service (Academic Registry)

 I have worked as a Careers Adviser at the university since January 2009.
 I currently work part-time here.
 My role involves helping students and graduates achieve their career aims and fulfil their potential.
 I work with students and graduates from any degree discipline but in particular, arts and humanities courses, sociology and criminology.
 My work involves delivering employability information, advice and guidance through one to one appointments as well as group sessions such as lectures and interactive workshops.
 I have also run several FLUX competitiosn and have offered a range of graduate workshops from short two-hour bite sized sessions to two day Graduate Bootcamps to enhance student employability.